jwashek/exagora.me/_posts/2022-10-10-a-dangerous-prayer.md

 ---
 title: "Dangers of Easy-Prayerism"
-excerpt: "Most evangelicals teach this heretical means of salvation, often deemed easy-prayerism or "the sinner's prayer", that diminishes the Gospel and the saving power of Jesus Christ."
+excerpt: "Most evangelicals teach this heretical means of salvation, often deemed easy-prayerism or the sinner's prayer, that diminishes the Gospel and the saving power of Jesus Christ."
 image:
   path: /images/prayer.jpg
   caption: "Photo from [Unsplash](https://unsplash.com/photos/b_SHPU5M3nk)"